5 Easy Food and Wine Pairing Tips for Thanksgiving

 Turkey Day Tip: The 2018 Late Harvest Riesling should stand up to the rich textures of pumpkin pie and the sticky caramel on apple pie.

 4. Keep the crisp with the salt.

 Crisp wines, often served chilled, can help balance out salty foods.
 The refreshing mouthfeel of crisp wines will perfectly compliment a heavily salted dish, for prolonged enjoyment.

 Turkey Day Tip: For citrus, honey, and refreshing all over, try the 2018 Whole Cluster Riesling to go with the saltier dishes (did grandma over salt the green bean casserole again?)
 Its herbaceous qualities should go well with white meat and stuffing.

 5. Tannins help cut the fat.

 Tannic wines such as Pinot Noir or Cabernet Franc cut right through the coating that fatty foods can leave in your mouth.
 How do you know if a wine is tannic?
 Take a sip, and if it feels dry in the front to middle of your mouth, it has the characteristic of a tannic wine.

 Turkey Day Tip: Gravy, gravy, gravy.
-Our go-to crowd pleaser, the 2012 Silhouette, will help cut through the fatty (and terribly delicious) flavors that are prominent throughout the meal.
+Our red wine crowd pleaser, the 2016 Pinot Noir Reserve, will help cut through the fatty (and terribly delicious) flavors that are prominent throughout the meal.
 This off-dry, medium bodied red wine is food friendly from start to finish.